neomatrix369/awesome-ai-ml-dl/examples/JuPyteR/Docker-container-instructions.md

 #### Scripts provided:

+All the scripts will be found on the `build-docker-image` folder:

 - [buildDockerImage.sh](buildDockerImage.sh): build the docker image using Dockerfile
     - [Dockerfile](Dockerfile): a dockerfile script to help build a docker image of Jupyter with the IJava kernel running on Java 9 (with Graal enabled)
         - [install-jupyter-notebooks.sh](install-jupyter-notebooks.sh): installs Jupyter notebook and its dependencies
         - [install-java-kernel.sh](install-java-kernel.sh): executed during building of the Docker container
+    - [removeUnusedContainersAndImages.sh](removeUnusedContainersAndImages.sh)  - clean up after a build, removes dangling images and closed/exited containers
 - [runDockerContainer.sh](runDockerContainer.sh): run the Jupyter docker image, exposing port 8888 to point your browser to (http://localhost:8888)
     - [runLocal.sh](runLocal.sh): runs inside the docker container but can be also run on any local environment with the necessary dependencies installed
-- [push-jupyter-java-docker-image-to-hub.sh](push-jupyter-java-docker-image-to-hub.sh): push the built docker image to Docker Hub. `DOCKER_USER_NAME` must be set in the environment or passed in on CLI, otherwise a default user name is assumed.
+- [push-jupyter-java-docker-image-to-hub.sh](push-jupyter-java-docker-image-to-hub.sh): push the built docker image to Docker Hub. `DOCKER_USER_NAME` must be set in the environment or passed in on CLI, otherwise a default user name is assumed

 Note: the GraalVM compiler can be enabled starting Java 9 and this currently only works for Linux.
 But later versions support Linux, MacOS and Windows.
+See [Switches to enable the GraalVM compiler in Java 9](./README.md#switches-to-enable-the-graalvm-compiler-in-java-9) in [README.md](README.md).

 ### Debug your running container

 Set the environment variable `DEBUG` to `true` and it should do the job:

 ```
-$ cd build-docker-image
+$ [stay or switch into the project root folder]
 ```

 ```